Trump looks for ways to win over voters on health care after failing to deliver on promises

 Pressed this week whether such a plan actually exists, McEnany said it does without offering any specifics.

-“The president will be laying out some additional healthcare steps in the coming, I would say, two weeks,” she told reporters.
+“The president will be laying out some additional health-care steps in the coming, I would say, two weeks,” she told reporters.

 There has long been sharp dispute in the administration on what a health-care plan should look like.
 For several months late last year and early this year, former Domestic Policy Council director Joe Grogan convened regular meetings on health care with White House and agency officials to try to deliver on Trump’s long-promised plan.
 But no comprehensive plan ever came out of the meetings, which were derailed in February because of the pandemic response.